amsehili/auditok/README.md

 2. the detector splits an audio activity event into many activities if the within activity silence is over 0.2 second:
 ![](doc/figures/figure_2.png)

+Beyond plotting signal and detections, you can play back audio activities as they are detected, save them or run a user command each time there is an activity, using, optionally, the file name of audio activity as an argument for the command.

 Requirements
 ------------